y-z-zhang/y-z-zhang.github.io/network-dynamics.md

 * __Y.
 Zhang__ and A. E. Motter, *Mechanism for strong chimeras*, [Phys.
 Rev. Lett.
 126, 094101 (2021)](https://doi.org/10.1103/PhysRevLett.126.094101)
 * __Y.
 Zhang__, Z. G. Nicolaou, J. D. Hart, R. Roy, and A. E. Motter, *Critical switching in globally attractive chimeras*, [Phys.
 Rev. X 10, 011044 (2020)](https://doi.org/10.1103/PhysRevX.10.011044)

+### Applications
+Many real-world systems can be modelled as coupled oscillators.
+I work with domain experts to advance our understanding of systems such as circadian clocks and pancreatic islets.

+* Y. Huang, **Y. Zhang**, and R. Braun, *A minimal model of peripheral clocks reveals differential circadian re-entrainment in aging*, [arXiv:2212.13579](https://doi.org/10.48550/arXiv.2212.13579)